Radnom-g/ECS-Test/README.md

 - TreeSystem that maintains tree structure and adds/removes children, move this logic out of TreeComponent
 - high level ISystem enum state so that systems know if they are early-tick/tick/late-tick/render state and bool for if they have ticked this frame?
 - Perhaps 'teleportedThisFrame' could be a boolean on TransformSystem (stores if the transform has teleported and should NOT lerp visuals)
 - Add a DebugSystem that renders extra debug info! text about entity/comp count, renders collision volumes, etc.
+- Add a Tileset Component and System with simple grid collision

+- do a quick test of IndexList::remove_matches

 FUTURE TODO:
 - Have World create all the Components that make sense (ECS World creates Tree/Timer/etc, ECS_SFML World creates Transform, Velocity, Render components/systems)
 - Have a System registry
 - Systems can say they want to process before/after other Systems, to ensure TransformSystem runs before RenderSystem for example
+- Perhaps Components should only be accessed by friend systems?
+Makes it hard to expand though

 - JSON system for reading config (entity capacity values)
 - JSON for serialisation